Eating live animals: Frog

-Andrew Zimmern of the Travel Channel's Bizarre Foods ate frog sashimi in restaurant seafood name Asadachi in Shinjuku.
+Andrew Zimmern of the Travel Channel's Bizarre Foods ate frog sashimi in seafood restaurant called Asadachi in Shinjuku.
 Though most of the frog is served dead (and raw), the meal begins by eating the frog's fresh, still-beating heart.

 Snake

 Consuming the beating heart and blood of live snakes has been a reported practice among some locals and tourists in certain parts of Vietnam, particularly Le Mat village in Hanoi.
 The practice was documented on Gordon's Great Escape when celebrity chef Gordon Ramsay swallowed the beating heart of a cobra at a Ho Chi Minh eatery.
 It was also consumed by celebrity chef Anthony Bourdain in the same city.
+But these are considered adventurous foods according to the Vietnamese standard.

 Octopus

-In Korea, Sannakji is the preparation of live octopus that has been cut into small pieces or prepared whole, and served with its arms still squirming.
+In Korea, san-nakji is the preparation of live octopus that has been cut into small pieces or prepared whole, and served with its arms still squirming.
 The octopus from which the tentacles are cut is usually dead by the time of serving; however, the animal's highly innervated limbs continue to writhe due to continuing nerve activity.